 Meet the Team

-Our new project is being run by two new team members; Kenny Campbell (centre) and Dianne White (right) , with Chris Hanna (left) line-managing, and the team is looking forward to meeting with the community to develop activities.
+Our new project is being run by Dianne White (pictured below left), with Chris Hanna line-managing.
+Diane is looking forward to meeting with the community to develop activities.
 Kenny and Dianne will be circulating questionnaires at the Coffee Morning launch event and will be talking with people to gather feedback about what kind of activities they would like to see.

 Get in Touch!